Salazar26617306/Salazar26617306.github.io/index.md

 - Connect with me on [Facebook][alberto_facebook]
 - Read my published book of [crypto jokes][crypto_jokes]

-While my site is getting started, you can explore some great perspectives on technology and futurism from my friend Roberto Calvi over on [his Medium page][rcalvi].
+While my site is getting started, you can explore some great perspectives on technology and futurism from [my friend Roberto Calvi][roberto] over on [his Medium page][rcalvi].

 Over time, I will add some [blog posts][blog] here as well, but for now I am mostly just discovering the Github pages platform.